FrostyX/fedora-magazine/2020-december.md

 ## rhbzquery

-[rhbzquery][rhbzquery] is a simple tool for querying the Fedora bugzilla instance.
-It provides interface for specifying the search query but it doesn't list results in the command-line.
-Instead, `rhbzquery` generates bugzilla URL and opens it in a web browser.
+[rhbzquery][rhbzquery] is a simple tool for querying the Fedora Bugzilla instance.
+It provides an interface for specifying the search query but it doesn't list results in the command-line.
+Instead, `rhbzquery` generates a Bugzilla URL and opens it in a web browser.

 ![rhbzquery][rhbzquery-img]